A bent frame can turn every drive into a safety risk, even if your vehicle still “feels” mostly normal.

 Tires are wearing unevenly despite proper rotation

-While you might regularly rotate your tires, uneven wear can still be a telltale sign of a bent vehicle frame.
-This issue often stems from wheel alignment problems that result from structural damage.
-If you notice your tires wearing unevenly, it’s essential to address it promptly.
-Look out for these signs:
+While you might regularly rotate your tires, uneven wear can still be a telltale sign of a bent frame.

 - Vibration or pulling to one side while driving